ANNUAL REPORT 2025

 Payments

-The total expenditure for 2024 was £12,464, with individual category values represented in the chart above as a percentage of total expenditure.
+The total expenditure for 2025 was £11,336, with individual category values shown in the chart above as percentages of total expenditure.

 Acknowledgements

-CottonTails® could not continue its valuable work if it was not for the excellent support from some wonderful people who have given help in various ways.
+CottonTails® could not continue its valuable work without the excellent support of some wonderful people who have given help in various ways.
 Sincere apologies for any omissions:

 The Trustees for their continued support.